jetperch/jls/README.md

 Items marked with 🔜 are under development and coming soon.
 Items marked with ⏳ are planned for future release.

-As of Feb 2022, the JLS v2 file structure is well-defined.
+As of March 2022, the JLS v2 file structure is well-defined.
 However, the datatype and compression storage formats are not yet defined, and the software still needs to grow to support the target feature set.